PremierLangage/premierlangage/install.md

 - Create a super user for the server by entering informations when prompted
 - Run the server (*python3 manage.py runserver*)
 - Go to Administration -> Users -> ***Your Username*** -> Scroll down to *Role* -> Add **AD** Role -> Save
-- Go to Administration -> Sandbox -> Create a new sandbox with url: "http://127.0.0.1:8000/sandbox/?action=execute", the name you want, priority don't matter here.
+- Go to Administration -> Sandboxs -> Create a new sandbox with url: "http://127.0.0.1:8000/sandbox/?action=execute", the name you want, priority don't matter here.
+- Go to Administration -> Directorys -> Add a new directory with name = 'plbank' and set owner to yourself

 ## Deployment
 - Move to premierlangage/server/serverpl/ and run install_release.sh